Student Charter

 Many frameworks for the study programmes at Radboud University are set out in the WHW.
 The Executive Board has also established rules which the study programmes have to comply with.
 Several matters that concern study programmes are determined by the dean, through the Education and Examination Regulations, for instance.

-What study load is involved in my study programme?
+What is the workload of my study programme?

 Study programmes’ study loads are determined by the Executive Board.
 This study load is also always documented in the study programme's Education and Examination Regulations for review.
 The Education and Examination Regulations list the study load in terms of the number of ECs (European Credits or study credits).
 A Bachelor’s programme represents 180 ECs.
 Master’s programmes represent 60, 120 or 180 ECs.